unicode-org/message-format-wg/spec/registry.md

 Furthermore,
 `:number`'s `<matchSignature>` contains two `<match>` elements which allow the validation of variant keys.
-The element whose `locales` best matches the current locale using resource item [lookup](https://unicode.org/reports/tr35/#Lookup) from LDML is used.
-An element with no `locales` attribute is the default (and is considered equivalent to the `root` locale).

 - `<match locales="en" values="one two few other" .../>` can be used in locales like `en` and `en-GB` to validate the `when other` variant by verifying that the `other` key is present